Two sisters who died holding each other, a doting grandmother who enjoyed sitting by the river, a camp counselor who mentored young girls: The faces of the Texas flooding tragedy

 They added they were mourning “the loss of our leader and inspiration.”

-Zunker died in this holiday weekend’s flooding tragedy, his niece told CNN.
+Zunker died in the holiday weekend’s flooding tragedy, his niece told CNN.
 Mackenzey Zunker said her father identified her uncle’s body Saturday evening.

 Paula Zunker, Reece’s wife, also died, according to the soccer team’s statement and a post by Recce Zunker’s cousin, Haley Furlough.